cdkovacs/gi-pov/gi-pov-2.md

 Branching strategies are essential frameworks that guide how development teams collaborate on code changes within version control systems.
 They define how code flows from development to production and significantly impact a team's ability to deliver software efficiently, safely, and predictably.
 The choice of branching strategy affects release cadence, code quality, and the team's ability to respond to production issues.

 This document examines three prominent branching strategies: [Trunk-Based Development](https://trunkbaseddevelopment.com/5-min-overview/), Branch-for-Release, and Git Flow—and discusses the release management practices necessary for their successful implementation.
 Each strategy offers distinct advantages and challenges, making them suitable for different team sizes, release cadences, and organizational contexts.
-Additionally, this document explores how feature flags, parallel change patterns, and versioning approaches can complement these branching strategies to enhance deployment safety and flexibility.
+Additionally, the references listed in this document explore how [feature flags](./gi-pov-2-assets/feature-flag.md), [parallel change](./gi-pov-2-assets/parallel-change.md) patterns, and [versioning](./gi-pov-2-assets/versioning-and-convential-commits.md) approaches can complement these branching strategies to enhance deployment safety and flexibility.

 Selecting the appropriate branching strategy is a critical architectural decision that should align with an organization's development culture, release requirements, and operational capabilities.
 This document aims to provide guidance for making informed decisions about which branching strategy to adopt and how to implement it effectively.